Toyota Celica GT-Four: ST205 (1994–1999)

 The Celica GT-Four ST205 was launched for the Japanese market in February 1994, and for the Australian, European, and British markets in the mid-year.
 This version was to be the most powerful Celica produced to date, producing between 242 PS for the export model and 255 PS for the Japanese market model from an updated 3S-GTE engine matched to the E154F gearbox.
 Influenced strongly by Toyota Team Europe, Toyota's factory team in the World Rally Championship, the final version of the GT-Four included improvements such as an all-aluminum hood to save weight, four-channel ABS (optional for the Japanese market), an improved (enthusiast dubbed) CT20B twin entry turbocharger, and "Super Strut Suspension".

-The 2500 units homologation cars built to allow Toyota to enter the GT-Four as a Group A car in the World Rally Championship also featured extras such as all of the plumbing required to activate an anti-lag system, a water spray bar and pump for the front intercooler, a basic water injection system, a small hood-mounted spoiler aft of the windscreen washers (also standard fit on all UK cars) and an extender rear spoiler mounted on risers.
+The 2500 units homologation cars built to allow Toyota to enter the GT-Four as a Group A car in the World Rally Championship also featured extras such as all of the plumbing required to activate an anti-lag system, a water spray bar and pump for the front intercooler, a basic water injection system, special insulation between the engine and charge cooler, a small hood-mounted spoiler aft of the windscreen washers (also standard fit on all UK cars) and a higher rear spoiler mounted on risers.
 Out of the 2500 GT-Four WRC built, 2100 stayed in Japan, 300 were exported to Europe, 77 for Australia, 5 for New Zealand and a few to the general markets.

 The Japanese market ST205 came with a standard automatic climate control air conditioner, but ABS was initially optional and became standard from August 1996.
-Export WRC models only received a manual air conditioner system but all came with standard ABS.
+Export models only received a manual air conditioner system but all came with standard ABS.

 Official WRC models in the initial 2500 were only produced in 1994 as required by the WRC homologation rules.
 All ST205 sold in Australia were WRC models and called the GT-Four Group A Rallye.
 All the Australian-spec ST205 came with leather interior, and the only options were air conditioner and glass sunroof.
 Each of 77 cars also came with limited edition numbered plaque mounted ahead of the gear shift.
 Instead of using the Super Strut Suspension as found in the production cars, the actual ST205 rally cars for WRC came with standard strut suspension as they found the wear rates too high from the rigors of rallying.